Yellowcake boomtown: North America

 The uranium mining town Uravan, Colorado, is now an abandoned ghost town and Superfund site.
 During the Cold War era Uravan had a population of 800; the town had a school, medical facilities, recreational centers and stores.
 It now has a population of zero, and all of the buildings have been demolished.
 As part of the clean-up efforts, the town has been completely buried beneath sand and dirt; any visitors or "atomic tourists" are prohibited from exploring the area, or walking the grounds of the former town.

 In Edgemont, South Dakota the yellowcake goldrush started in 1951 when the town became "dominated by a massive, Chicago-based holding company," the Susquehanna Corporation, along with two subsidiary companies, Susquehanna-Western and Mines Development.
 In 1955, the Atomic Energy Commission chose the Colorado-based company Mines Development to build a uranium mill in Edgemont.
 Workers were underpaid and not issued appropriate protective gear.
 In 1960, Mines Development was issued citations by the U.S. Atomic Energy Commission for failure to conduct required airborne radioactivity tests in areas used by employees.
 In the 1970s, Susquehanna Corporation sold its interests in the operation and left behind numerous abandoned uranium mines and associated radioactive mill tailings.
 Because no reclamation laws existed at the time requiring companies to clean up their environmental messes, abandoned mines remain in the Edgemont area to this day.
 The short-term economic boost from uranium mining left behind a community that suffered from health and environmental impacts for decades afterwards.
 In the 1980s the radioactive mill buildings and contaminated homes were demolished, however the abandoned open-pit uranium mines still exist.

-Australia
+In Canada yellowcake boomtowns include Elliot Lake, Ontario; and Uranium City, Saskatchewan among others.

+Other geographic areas

 In Australia, Radium Hill had a population on 1,100 in the 1950s during the uranium mining boom; it now is a ghost town with residual hazards.

-Other geographic areas

-Other yellowcake boomtowns include Elliot Lake, Ontario, Canada; Dominionville, South Africa; Uranium City, Saskatchewan, Canada; Yangiobod, Uzbekistan among others.
+Other boomtowns include Dominionville, South Africa; and Yangiobod, Uzbekistan.